davidji99/terraform-provider-herokux/README.md

 The HerokuX provider interacts with Heroku's undocumented APIs and Platform API variants to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).

-Please be advised that this provider has no relationship with the official Heroku provider.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) `v0.12+`